-Gustavino is a 3D printed modular wine holder which can expand according to the space available and the number of bottles.
-The aim is to use the Precious Plastic machines to develop a new version using pos-consumer plastic packagings which are hard to recycle, creating then a circular economy, where this waste – which is normally regarded as hard to process, can be regenerated and put back into use.
+Gustavino is a 3D printed modular wine rack which can expand according to the space available and the number of bottles.
+The aim is to use the Precious Plastic machines to develop a new version using pos-consumer plastic packagings which are hard to recycle, creating then a circular economy.

 The design and handcrafting of multifunctional mosaic art for interiors, walls and surfaces and coasters, which contributes to diminishing the ecological footprint of the discarded waste of the construction, architecture and decoration industries by transforming it into the raw materials to be reused as art and decoration.

 Ovelha Negra Knits is a project about integrating the creative and sustainable craft and traditions of hand spinning and knitting into a contemporary world.
 Inspired by local surroundings and nature, a journey from sheep, to skein, to stitch resulting in custom made, unique accessories and homeware.

 The PURE footwear and clothing range is a conscious artisanal creation using only the purest materials that Nature has to offer.
 From birth and throughout childhood PURE provides comfort and tenderness to your child.

 In a design dematerialization context, solving problems through new concepts, with a conscious ecological attitude, choosing local resources and conciliate them with new materials.
 Creating objects with ingrained identity but harmonized to a universal concept.